pzanella/PGPEncryptDecryptFiles/README.md

 # PGPEncryptDecryptFiles
-### Spring Boot app which using Bouncy Castle library to encrypt and decrypt files (see JUnit test).
+### Spring Boot app which using Bouncy Castle library to encrypt and decrypt files.

 Instructions to **generate public and secret key** to encrypt/decrypt files or messages: